erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 In the installation process you maybe asked to install rust we recommend to selcet option 1 as this is the simplest install path that is known not to break the rust install process

 You maybe prompted in the install process to enter your password, this is to build, start, and reload the systemd services[^2].
-This promopt will occour 4 to 5 times and is normal and expected.
-If you dont enter your passowrd it could cause the system to not install properlly or have complications in the installation process
+This prompt will occur 4 to 5 times and is normal and expected.
+If you dont enter your passowrd it could cause the system to not install properly or have complications in the installation process.

 #### AFTER INSTALLATION: IT IS IMPORTANT TO REFER TO THE CONFIG.INI FILE[^3]